christinew7/61040_concept_backend/context/design/concepts/Library/implementation.md/steps/file.69e54d42.md

 /**
  * @concept Library [User]
- * @purpose manage collection of files for users
+ * @purpose manage a collection of files, where each file can contain multiple string items, for users.
- * @principle a user creates a library to store their files;
+ * @principle a user creates a library to store their files; they can create new files (initially with one item),
- * the user can add, retrieve, modify, or delete files within their library;
+ * add more items to existing files, modify specific items within a file, or remove items from a file;
- * and they can delete the library if it's no longer needed */ export default class LibraryConcept {
+ * they can also delete entire files or the whole library if no longer needed.
+ */
+export default class LibraryConcept {
   private libraries: Collection<LibraryDoc>;